Juba, Estonia

 Juba is a village in Võru Parish, Võru County, in southeastern Estonia, located about 4 km southwest of the town of Võru.
 It borders the Lake Vagula in the north.

 The inactive Valga–Pechory railway passes through Juba before the Lake Vagula, there's a station named "Vagula".

+Tsiatsungõlmaa training area, used by the Estonian Defence Forces is located in Juba village.